stackrox/default-authz-plugin/docs/api.md

 3. Cluster
 4. Namespace

-Hence, a scope may not specify the namespace but leave the cluster empty, even though the opposite is legal.
+Hence, a scope is malformed if a non-empty namespace is specified, but it does not reference a cluster.
+On the other hand, it is legal for a scope to specify a non-empty cluster but omit the namespace.

 As noted in the schema above, possible values for verbs are `view` and `edit`.
 See the [list of resources](resources.md) for a list of